BABCP Accredited CBT Therapist / EMDR Therapist

 I use two effective forms of therapy:

-I am passionate about supporting people to use CBT to learn ways of coping with their experiences and problems.
+I am passionate about supporting people to learn ways of coping with their experiences and overcome problems.

 While following the latest research evidence, I am able to adapt therapy to you, as I understand that each person is an individual who requires a tailored approach.

-I provide Cognitive Behavioural Therapy in Harpenden, Hertfordshire.
+I provide Therapy online and on the telephone.
 My aim is to help you improve your self confidence, achieve your goals and live the life you want.
-This includes helping recover from problems such as:

 What is Cognitive Behavioural Therapy?

-Cognitive Behavioural Therapy is a short term (usually 6-12 weekly sessions), evidence based form of talking therapy.
+Cognitive Behavioural Therapy (CBT) is a quick (usually 6-12 weekly appointments), well researched type of talking therapy.